In Python, strings str are immutable sequences of Unicode characters used to represent text.

 of a string with multiple lines."""

-Strings in Python are immutable (which means they cannot be modified once created).
-Any operation that seems to modify a string actually creates a new string.
+Strings in Python are immutable (meaning they cannot be modified once created).
+Any operation that appears to modify a string actually creates a new string.

-Internally, they are represented as sequences of Unicode characters.
-Therefore, we can safely use special characters or those specific to certain languages.
+Internally they are represented as sequences of Unicode characters.
+So we can use special characters or characters specific to certain languages without any problems.

 string_with_newline = "First line\nSecond line"